-For a good part of the year, I live in Rome where I work as a food and wine writer for Dutch and international publications.
-I also am a gastronomic guide and wine educator.
+I work as a food and wine writer for Dutch and international publications based out of Munich, Germany.
+I’m also a wine educator.
 I hold two sommelier diplomas and am a member of the Associazione Italiana Sommelier (AIS).

 I was born in Rotterdam, the Netherlands.
 Although the country is not particularly known for its great cuisine, I grew up in a foodie family.
 As a kid, I couldn’t always appreciate the funny-looking creatures on my plate and found visits to European wine cellars really tedious.
 By now, I see my ongoing food and wine journeys as logic progressions of this upbringing.